 - This course provides a comprehensive overview of word processing skills.
 The course focuses on the creation, editing, formatting, electronic publication, and printing of standard business documents.
 Students will explore efficient document navigation, using graphics, preparing reports, proper source citations, using tables, and using the merge tools.
 Documents created will include letters, reports, research papers, flyers, announcements, newsletters, envelopes, and labels.

 - This course provides a comprehensive overview of spreadsheet skills.
 The course focuses on the creation, editing, formatting, electronic publication, and printing of standard spreadsheet documents.
 Students will explore efficient spreadsheet navigation, formulas, functions, using graphics, preparing charts, and performing numeric and financial data analysis.

 - This course teaches the student to analyze, evaluate, and design an effective database using Microsoft Access.
 The student will learn fundamental concepts associated with using database objects, as well as understand the underlying concepts and theories in designing a simple relational database.

 - DA164 - Presentation Concepts

 - This course prepares students for the preparation and delivery of presentations in a variety of formats.
 Students will explore the organization of a presentation’s narrative, verbal delivery techniques, and the appropriate use of visual aids to communicate effectively to a group.
 Microsoft PowerPoint will be introduced as a supplemental tool for multimedia delivery.
 The course will help students obtain confidence in verbal presentations.

 - Students learn the basic arithmetic methods involving whole numbers, decimals, fractions, integers, equations, and percentages.
 Problem-solving is emphasized and is oriented toward business situations.

 Grants and other forms of tuition assistance are available to those who qualify.
-To find out what you’re eligible for, contact an MTI admissions advisor today!
+To find out what you’re eligible for, contact a Campus admissions advisor today!

 Tuition and Fees